Charlotte Gray (film): Plot

-That night, Julien's Resistance group is ambushed by German soldiers, armed with machine guns.
-All are killed except Julien.
-Believing Charlotte betrayed them, Julien confronts her the next day at his father's house.
-Soon afterwards, German soldiers, with Renech and the French official, arrive at Levade's house.
+German soldiers, with Renech and the French official, soon arrive at Levade's house.
 They question him about his Jewish ancestry, about which Renech apparently informed him.
-Renech tells Julien he must betray either his father or the boys (Renech does not care which).
-Julien announces that his father has a Jewish grandparent and that this means he himself is therefore of Jewish ancestry.
+Renech tells Julien that he must betray either his father or the boys (Renech does not care which).
+Julien announces that his father has a Jewish grandparent and that this means that he himself is therefore of Jewish ancestry.
 The Germans arrest Levade, who understands Julien, who does not qualify for deportation because he is only 1/8 Jewish, acted to protect the boys.

 Renech betrays the boys anyway.
 The Germans arrive at the boys' new hiding place before Charlotte can get there and capture them.
 Julien lies in wait for Renech in his apartment and shoots him dead.
-Julien leaves for southern France, perhaps to escape to fight elsewhere.
+Julien leaves for southern France.
 Charlotte refuses to go with him, saying that she still has duties to fulfil.
-Charlotte simply smiles when he says that he does not even know her real name.
+Charlotte smiles when he says that he does not even know her real name.

-Evading French police, Charlotte rushes to Levade's house where she hurriedly types a letter and takes it to the railway station where Jews are being loaded into cattle cars.
+Evading French police, Charlotte rushes to Levade's house, types a letter and takes it to the railway station where Jews are being loaded into cattle wagons.
 Hearing the boys and Levade, Charlotte pushes the letter between the boards of their car.
 Levade reads it aloud to the boys: it purports to be a letter from their parents, encouraging them to care for one another, to eat well, to survive and reminding them of their parents' love.
-Although the film suggests that Levade and the Jewish boys are doomed, Faulks's novel states explicitly that they die in a concentration camp.

-Sometime later, Charlotte leaves France and returns to London.
-Peter Gregory, who in fact survived his aeroplane crash and has been in hiding in France, contacts her, wanting to resume their romance.
+Charlotte later leaves France and returns to London.
+Peter Gregory, who actually survived his aeroplane crash and has been in hiding in France, contacts her, wanting to resume their romance.
 Charlotte explains that she grieved for him and cannot go back to their romantic relationship.
 After the war, Charlotte returns to Julien at what was formerly his father's home.
-For the first time, she tells him her real name is Charlotte Gray.
+For the first time, she tells him that her real name is Charlotte Gray.